 Today I’m sharing my top easy crochet blanket patterns for beginners for you to enjoy!

 I learnt to crochet about a decade ago when I had some knee surgery that meant I couldn’t be mobile for six weeks and I needed to keep myself busy.
-My Mum suggested than an easy crochet blanket would be the perfect place to start!
+My Mum suggested that an easy crochet blanket would be the perfect place to start!

-At the time I lived in a one bedroom first floor flat with just stairs for access so I had no way of getting downstairs to get out and about and so I decided I should focus on something new and positive while my body healed from the surgery.
+At the time I lived in a one-bedroom first floor flat with just stairs for access so I had no way of getting downstairs to get out and about and so I decided I should focus on something new and positive while my body healed from the surgery.

 I’d always been crafty as a youngster and my Mum is amazing at anything crafty she turns her hand to and so I asked her to teach me to crochet.
-I have her to thank for everything HanJan and especially for my love of easy blankets!
+I have her to thank for everything HanJan and especially for my love of easy crochet blankets!

-I had a few friends expecting babies at the time and so I thought I could knock up a few granny blankets to celebrate their new arrivals.
+I had a few friends expecting babies at the time and so I thought I could knock up a few granny square blankets to celebrate their new arrivals.
 Boy, have I knocked up a few crochet blankets since then!

 I thought I’d take the chance to share my experience with learning to crochet and let you know my top 6 easy crochet blanket patterns for beginners to learn to crochet.